wallarm/gotestwaf/README.md

     * URLPath

 Request generation is a three-step process involving the multiplication of payload amount by encoder and placeholder amounts.
-Let's say you defined 2 **payloads**, 3 **encoders** (Base64, JSUnicode, and URL) and 1 **placeholder** (HTTP GET variable).
+Let's say you defined 2 **payloads**, 3 **encoders** (Base64, JSUnicode, and URL) and 1 **placeholder** (URLParameter - HTTP GET parameter).
-In this case, the tool will send 2x3x1 = 6 requests in a test case.
+In this case, GoTestWAF will send 2x3x1 = 6 requests in a test case.

 During GoTestWAF launch, you can also choose test cases between two embedded: OWASP Top-10, OWASP-API, or your own (by using the [configuration option](https://github.com/wallarm/gotestwaf#configuration-options) `testCasePath`).

 ## Requirements

-* Gotestwaf supports all the popular operating systems (Linux, Windows, macOS), and can be built natively if [Go](https://golang.org/doc/install) is installed in the system.
+* GoTestwaf supports all the popular operating systems (Linux, Windows, macOS), and can be built natively if [Go](https://golang.org/doc/install) is installed in the system.
-* If running GoTestWAF as the Docker container, please ensure you have [installed and configured Docker](https://docs.docker.com/get-docker/), and GoTestWAF and evaluated application security tool are connected to the same [Docker network](https://docs.docker.com/network/).
+* If running GoTestWAF as the Docker container, please ensure you have [installed and configured Docker](https://docs.docker.com/get-docker/), and GoTestWAF and evaluated application security solution are connected to the same [Docker network](https://docs.docker.com/network/).
-* For GoTestWAF to be successfully started, please ensure the IP address of the machine running GoTestWAF is whitelisted on the machine running the application security tool.
+* For GoTestWAF to be successfully started, please ensure the IP address of the machine running GoTestWAF is whitelisted on the machine running the application security solution.

 ## Quick start with Docker